-The Board has in place, Board Committees that are set up to support the Board in its oversight function.
-The Board Committees include the BRC, BAC, Board Nominating & Remuneration Committee, Board Credit Committee, IBBRC and IRMC.
-These Board Committees have been delegated with specific duties to review and consider all matters within their scope of responsibility as defined in their respective Terms of Reference ("ToR").
-Detailed responsibilities of these Board Committees can be found under RHB Bank Berhad's CG Report, Board Charter and their respective ToRs available at www.rhbgroup.com
+The Board has in place, Board Committees that are set up to support In addition to day-to-day monitoring, Group Compliance's commitment the Board in its oversight function.
+The Board Committees include towards instilling a strong compliance culture across the Group is the BRC, BAC, Board Nominating & Remuneration Committee, Board demonstrated through the establishment of a robust compliance Credit Committee, IBBRC and IRMC.
+These Board Committees monitoring framework which includes, among others, implementation have been delegated with specific duties to review and consider of comprehensive compliance policies, periodic compliance risk all matters within their scope of responsibility as defined in their assessment/reviews, regular engagement sessions with business, respective Terms of Reference ("ToR").
+Detailed responsibilities of functional units as well as regional offices and conduct of continuous these Board Committees can be found under RHB Bank Berhad's training/awareness programmes across the Group to ensure that all CG Report, Board Charter and their respective ToRs available at employees are well informed of the latest regulatory requirements and www.rhbgroup.com expectations.